 While copying emails to archive mailboxes manually, there could be an accidental deletion of an email.
 This could be a critical email required by the user or the management for litigation purposes.

 Sometimes, users do not realize the importance of some emails and may end up deleting such critical emails.

 Backups run once a day and cannot guarantee to capture all the data because data created and then deleted within the same day or between two backup cycles could never get backed up.
-This is one of the most critical aspects of the backup approaches which archive jobs can take better care of especially for the mailing applications.
+This is one of the most critical aspects of the backup approaches which archiving tolls can take better care of especially for the mailing applications.

 For such sensitive information, online archival/journalling is recommended to ensure a copy of the email is preserved even before it is delivered to the user mailbox.
 Journalling works on the mail server and copies every incoming & outgoing mail and stores it in a separate journal mailbox.
-Even if the user now deletes the email, there is a separate copy available in the journal and can be easily retrieved.
+Even if the user now deletes the email, there is a separate copy available in the journal and can be easily retrieved.9.
+Preparing for Disaster

 Online archiving/journalling ensures a copy of all email records moving across the mail server.
 It ensure that you can actually use your emails from archival in case primary mailbox is not accessible.
 If not otherwise mandated, journalling acts as a better backup than the other backup approaches.
-It runs 24x7 without impacting the user experience and makes a copy while delivering it to the user which frees it up from a user deletion.
+It runs 24x7 without impacting the user experience and makes a copy while delivering it to the user which eliminate the risk of loss by user deletion.